Uehwan/I-Keyboard/README.md

 ```

 ## Notification
-- The paper is under review at the moment (IEEE Trans.
-Cybernetics)
+- The paper is under review at the moment (IEEE Trans. on Cybernetics)
 - We are planning to update the DND code in line with Tensorflow 2.0 and then release the code
-- We are currently working on the version 2.0 of I-Keyboard
+- We are currently working on the version 2.0 of I-Keyboard which is much versatile and cooler!
 - Any comments are welcome
+- Thank you for your attention

 ## Citations